Residence permit

 The assessment of the these requirements is particularly focused on the sustainability of the under-lying business concept, your entrepreneurial experience, the impact on the employment and training situation and the contribution to innovation and research.
 Your business plan and the additional documents have to prove that you meet all these requirements.
 It is therefore vital to ensure that you have a comprehensive, well-prepared business plan which is revealing your in-depth planning: defining concrete measures and action plans for implementation.
 The business plan needs to be as carefully worked out as if applying for a bank loan.

-The Munich Foreigners Office requires the following documents:
+The Service Office for Immigration and Citizenship (previously: Munich Foreigners Office or Ausländerbehörde) requires the following documents:

 • application form (PDF, 242 KB), completed and signed